Mystery of Mars' ancient trenches might have finally been solved

 They found that even though lake breach flooding only accounted for 3% of total valley length on Mars, data from satellites in orbit around Mars showed that these events accounted for fully 25% of all eroded valley volume on Mars.

-“This discrepancy is accounted for by the fact that outlet canyons are significantly deeper than other valleys,” said Alexander Morgan, research scientist at the Planetary Science Institute and co-author of the paper..
+“This discrepancy is accounted for by the fact that outlet canyons are significantly deeper than other valleys,” said Alexander Morgan, a research scientist at the Planetary Science Institute and co-author of the paper.

 The resulting river valleys were also more than twice as deep, with a median depth of 559 feet (170.5 meters), as opposed to the more gradual valley's median depth of 254 feet (77.5 meters).

-- NASA Mars Perseverance rover captures teeny, tiny Martian moon Deimos on film
+- NASA Mars Perseverance captures teeny, tiny Martian moon Deimos on film

 - Should we go to Venus instead of Mars?